diegobonilla98/Interactive-Digit-Recognizer/README.md

 This is a personal project with learning prurposes only.
 It has no copyright or license.

-EDIT: the new model (which I didn't upload it yet) uses a CNN to "preprocess" the mnist images (just two conv2D layer and two maxpooling2D).
+EDIT: the new model uses a CNN to "preprocess" the mnist images (just two conv2D layer and two maxpooling2D) and transfers the learning to simple dense network.
 With this new model, reaches an accuracy of 99.6% (best) when the last model did ~96% (which for the purpose is fine).